Evaluating Conversational Recommender Systems via Large Language Models: A User-Centric Framework: Introduction

 Based on our proposed framework, we formulate four \textbf{Research Questions} (RQs):

-\begin{itemize} \item \textbf{RQ1}: What are the score correlations among the twelve evaluation factors in the CoRE framework as produced by human annotators versus LLM-based evaluators? \item \textbf{RQ2}: To what extent are the evaluation results of the 12 key factors by LLMs consistent with those provided by human evaluators? \item \textbf{RQ3}: Compared to existing metrics (e.g., recall, persuasiveness), how consistent are the evaluation results of our proposed method with those provided by human evaluators? \item \textbf{RQ4}: How do the major conversational recommender systems perform under our evaluation framework? \end{itemize}
+\begin{itemize} \item \textbf{RQ1}: What are the score correlations among the twelve evaluation factors in the CoRE framework as produced by human annotators versus LLM-based evaluators? \item \textbf{RQ2}: To what extent are the evaluation results of the twelve key factors by LLMs consistent with those provided by human evaluators? \item \textbf{RQ3}: Compared to existing metrics (e.g., recall, persuasiveness), how consistent are the evaluation results of our proposed method with those provided by human evaluators? \item \textbf{RQ4}: How do the major conversational recommender systems perform under our evaluation framework? \end{itemize}

-To answer the above research questions, we conducted comprehensive experiments on two widely-used benchmark datasets, ReDial~\citep{li2019redial} and OpenDialKG~\citep{moon-etal-2019-opendialkg}, involving four representative CRSs , including both neural-based models (BARCOR~\citep{wang2022barcor}, KBRD~\citep{chen2019kbrd}, UniCRS~\citep{wang2022unicrs}) and a GPT-based model (CHATCRS~\citep{wang2023-rethink}).
+To answer the above research questions, we conducted comprehensive experiments on two widely-used benchmark datasets, ReDial~\citep{li2019redial} and OpenDialKG~\citep{moon-etal-2019-opendialkg}, involving four representative CRSs, including both neural-based models (BARCOR~\citep{wang2022barcor}, KBRD~\citep{chen2019kbrd}, UniCRS~\citep{wang2022unicrs}) and a GPT-based model (CHATCRS~\citep{wang2023-rethink}).
 We adopted a modified user simulator based on~\citet{wang2023-rethink} to generate multi-turn dialogue logs that realistically mimicked user interactions by providing vague requests and ensuring a dynamic conversation.
-The generated logs were then evaluated using three large language models (GPT-4o-mini, LLaMa-3-8B, and GLM-4-Air) across the twelve human-centered factors.
-Then the Multi-Agent Debater based on GPT-4o-mini was introduced to aggregates factor-wise scores provided by GPT-4o-mini into a unified overall assessment score.
+The generated logs were then evaluated using various large language models (e.g., GPT-4o-mini, GLM-4-Air, the Llama-3 family, the Mistral family, and the Qwen-3 family) across the twelve human-centered factors.
+Then the Multi-Agent Debater based on GPT-4o-mini was introduced to aggregate factor-wise scores provided by GPT-4o-mini into a unified overall assessment score.
 Additionally, to validate the proposed framework, we conducted a human evaluation where ten independent annotators rated a total of 80 randomly selected dialogue logs from the test sets.
 Each evaluator scored the logs on the same twelve factors and provided an overall score, allowing for direct comparison with the LLM-based assessments.